-This first appeared in The Havok Journal June 10, 2017.
+This first appeared in The Havok Journal on June 10, 2017.

 Returning from the pre-deployment site survey (PDSS) was a bit of a cluster.
 On the deployment forward we had flown through Manas Air Base, Kyrgyzstan.
 The site survey teams split off to their various outposts before coming back to Bagram Air Base near Kabul.
 From there, it was up to us to find our own way home.